Reintjuu/PdfBatchSign/README.md

   -n, --name                  (Default: Signed) Output folder name.

   -d, --date                  The date to add to the PDF file, defaults to today's date.

-  -u, --pagenumber            (Default: 1) The page to add the content to.

   -i, --signatureposition     (Default: 150 430) The X- and Y-position of the image, relative to the left-bottom of the
                               page.
 Separated by a comma (e.g. 150,430).